masamonoke/simple-messenger/README.md

 This is an implementation of simple messenger application built with Spring Boot and a little frontend on React
 # Usage
 For now implemented:
-* Authorization and authentication with JWT
+* Authorization and authentication with JWT (session is hold in JWT and these tokens is revoked on logout)
 * Users can register and logout
 * Users can change their profile (edit email, password, first name, last name), delete account and restore it
+* Users can exchange with messages (through websockets, to try feature use frontend in /frontend/react-client).
+Users can restrict exchange to only with friends.
+* Users can add friends and hide friends list, watch others friends
 # Requirements
 * Docker
 * Maven